georgetchelidze/swift-pca/README.md

 A tiny Principal Component Analysis (PCA) library for Swift.
 By default it uses OpenBLAS/LAPACKE (via a small C wrapper) for eigen decomposition.
 A simple pure‑Swift fallback exists but is not used by default.

 ## Features
-- Uses BLAS/LAPACKE (OpenBLAS) for symmetric eigendecomposition
+- Uses OpenBLAS + LAPACK for symmetric eigendecomposition
 - Simple `Matrix` with multiply/transpose for covariance construction
 - Deterministic component signs (dominant loading made positive)
 - Transform, inverse transform, explained variance, and ratios